Waiting List Information

+You will hear an updated decision by April 1st even if it is only telling you that you continue to be on the waiting list.
 Most action will take place in June and July.
 We will issue all necessary updates to the waiting list via group e-mail, as well as posting updates to this page.

 We encourage waiting list applicants to keep us updated on their situation and intentions.
 You are welcome to submit via e-mail only any additional information you feel will be helpful to us.
 Please understand that due to the high volume of correspondence, we are limited in our ability to answer individual questions.
 Please refer to this page which will be updated as needed.